Blockchain-Technology-Lab/consensus-decentralization/README.md

 ### Zcash

-Sample parsed Zcash data are available [here](https://drive.google.com/file/d/1WEkUAaIaRsGXuemAZj_DbNIlhkWtOn5A/view?usp=sharing).
+Sample raw Zcash data are available [here](https://drive.google.com/file/d/1WEkUAaIaRsGXuemAZj_DbNIlhkWtOn5A/view?usp=sharing).

 The raw data can be retrieved using [Google BigQuery](https://console.cloud.google.com/bigquery) with the following query: